AnitusA/CLG/README.md

 ## Features

-- **Admin Dashboard** with 9 management modules:
+- **Admin Dashboard**
+**STUDENT dsshboard**
   - Assignments Management
-  - Deadlines & Record Ending Dates
+  - Record
-  - Daily Homework Tracking
+  - Daily Homework
-  - Daily Updates & Announcements
-  - Notes & Study Materials
+  - Events
-  - Test Scheduling & Updates
+  - Test Scheduling
-  - Syllabus Management
-  - Birthday Tracking
   - Seminars & Events

+  - Calender view
+   that show all works has a end date so that will give a clear idea or shedule for preparing those upcoming works

 - **Authentication System** for students and administrators
 - **Professional UI** with glassmorphism design and premium styling